joshnothum/30Rock_quote_api/README.md

 # 30 Rock Quote API

-Find quotes from 30 Rock
+Find quotes from 30 Rock.

 ## Built With